vahicode/api/README.md

-# EyeFu backend
+# VaHI backend API

-This is a work in progess
+This thing needs a tagline